Trump’s just sabotaged Ukraine’s bargaining power with Russia - whose side is he on?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Trump administration has just sliced away key negotiating options for Ukraine, giving the invading Russians catastrophic advantage even before any so-called peace talks could begin.
+The Trump administration has just sliced away key negotiating options for Ukraine, giving the invading Russians a catastrophic advantage even before any so-called peace talks can begin.

-In any future negotiations now, Ukraine’s president Volodymyr Zelensky’s position will be weaker.
+Now, in any future negotiations, Ukraine’s president Volodymyr Zelensky’s position will be weaker.

 On Wednesday, Ukraine’s military capacity was immediately undermined in the medium term by Pete Hegseth telling his fellow Nato defence ministers that "Europe must provide the overwhelming share of future lethal and non-lethal aid to Ukraine”.

-Shortly after Hesgeth’s press conference, President Donald Trump said he had spoken to Putin about starting negotiations to end the war and would “inform” Zelensky about the conversation.
+Shortly after Hesgeth’s press conference, President Donald Trump said he had spoken to the Russian president Vladimir Putin about starting negotiations to end the war and would “inform” Zelensky about the conversation.

 Zelensky has argued that any future settlement with Russia, which currently controls about 22 per cent of his country, would depend on 150,000-200,000 foreign troops as a guarantee against another invasion.